pyeventsourcing/esdbclient/README.md

 event objects to be appended to the named stream.
 The `NewEvent` class should be used to construct new event objects (see below).

-This method takes an optional `timeout` argument, which is a float that sets a deadline for the completion of the gRPC operation.
+This method takes an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.

 Streams are created by writing events.
 The correct value of the `expected_position`